-If you are not comfortable using calculators, I encourage you to purchase a Sharpbrand calculator.
-I provide some help sheets that cover calculator use in this course, and these help sheets pertain to Sharp-brand calculators only.
+If you are not comfortable using calculators, I encourage you to purchase a Sharp-brand calculator.
 If you opt for a non-Sharp calculator, please know that it is your responsibility to know how to use it.

 3. Course Objectives and Format